 Each share of Convertible Preferred Stock was convertible, at the option of the holder, into one share of common stock, as determined by dividing its issuance price per share by the applicable conversion price, subject to adjustments.
-Each share of Convertible Preferred Stock would automatically convert into common stock upon either (i) closing of a public offering with gross proceeds of at least \$50 million and the purchase price of such shares is at least \$20.43 per share or (ii) written consent of the holders of a majority of the outstanding shares of Convertible Preferred Stock electing such a conversion, provided, however, that the conversion of the Series D Convertible Preferred Stock and Series E Convertible Preferred Stock, respectively.
+Each share of Convertible Preferred Stock would automatically convert into common stock upon either (i) closing of a public offering with gross proceeds of at least \$50 million and the purchase price of such shares is at least \$20.43 per share or (ii) written consent of the holders of a majority of the outstanding shares of Convertible Preferred Stock electing such a conversion, provided, however, that the conversion of the Series D Convertible Preferred Stock and Series E Convertible Preferred Stock required the vote or written consent of a majority of the outstanding shares of Series D Convertible Preferred Stock and Series E Convertible Preferred Stock and Series E Convertible Preferred Stock, respectively.